 In the U.K. you can find Lyle’s Golden Syrup in almost any grocery store.
 Here in the U.S., it’s a little trickier to find.
 Some larger grocery stores carry it.
 I’ve also found it at World Market and you can order it from Amazon.

-- Pour the filling into the chilled tart crust and bake for 20 – 30 minutes until the filling is set.
+- Bake – Pour the filling into the par-baked tart shell and bake until done.

 Love this recipe?
 I would be so happy if you rated it!